Mistakes of Police Radar

 There has been extensive research in this area and basically the risk is very low if non existent.
 However to minimize this risk officers are now trained not to point the antenna toward their bodies for extended periods.

-So now that you understand some of the basics of police radar, I would recommend that you consider downloading our free Radar Detector Buyers Guide E-Book.
+So now that you understand some of the basics of police radar, I would recommend that you consider downloading my free Radar Detector Buyers Guide E-Book.

-In our 48-page E-Book we cover many of the devices that are available on the market today along with my recommendations that will help make you a safe and smart driver and avoid those costly speeding tickets.
+In my 48-page E-Book I go into more detail and discuss the devices that are available on the market today along with my recommendations that will help make you a safe and smart driver and avoid those costly speeding tickets.